 Such was his outstanding form in Naples, Juventus paid £75m to sign him which made him at the time the fourth-most expensive player in history.
 The arrival of Cristiano Ronaldo in 2018 relegated Higuain down the pecking order but following loans with Milan and Chelsea, he re-found favour at Juve under his former Napoli boss Maurizio Sarri.
 Now, Higuain is cutting his teeth in MLS with Inter Miami.

 Career path: Lanceros Boyaca, River Plate, Porto, Atletico Madrid, Monaco, Manchester United, Chelsea, Monaco, Galatasaray, Rayo Vallecano

 Radamel Falcao started his career at the now-defunct Colombian side Lanceros Boyaca but after they dissolved in 2000 he moved over to Argentina to link up with River Plate’s youth team.

 It took him a while to establish himself in the first-team largely due to injury problems but he managed 45 goals in 111 games to earn a move to Porto where he emerged as one of the world’s finest strikers.

-Aside from a troublesome two-year spell in English football, Falcao has been a colossus in European football, scoring a multitude of goals for Porto, Atletico Madrid and Monaco before joining Galatasaray and now tearing it up with Rayo Vallecano back in La Liga.
+Aside from a troublesome two-year spell in English football, Falcao has been a colossus in European football, scoring a multitude of goals for Porto, Atletico Madrid and Monaco before joining Galatasaray and back in La Liga with Rayo Vallecano.